ohwmakers/ohcanvas/README.md

 - Download the image directly: [ohcanvasbeta.jpg](https://github.com/ohwmakers/ohcanvas/blob/master/ohcanvasbeta.jpg)

 ## License
-This work is licensed under a Creative Commons Attribution 4.0 International License - You are free to share and adapt it, mentioninng the source: github.com/ohwmakers/ohcanvas
+This work is licensed under a Creative Commons Attribution 4.0 International License - You are free to share and adapt it, mentioning the source: github.com/ohwmakers/ohcanvas

 See [LICENSE.md](https://github.com/ohwmakers/ohcanvas/blob/master/LICENSE.md) for further details.